-Sierra Leone gained independence from Britain in 1961.
-Sierra Leone's capital, Freetown was a destination for repatriated slaves.
+Sierra Leone is a country in West Africa, bordering Guinea to the north, and Liberia to the southeast.
+It gained independence from Britain in 1961.
 Sierra Leone's long running civil war (1991 to 2002) killed an estimated 50,000 and displaced more than two million people out of a total population of six million.

 At the end of 1999, the United Nations deployed the UN Mission in Sierra Leone (UNAMSIL) to implement the Lomé Peace Accord which was intended to end the civil war.
 UNAMSIL completed its mandate in December 2005.